zzachjoness/APCS/Ch1-Digital_Information.md

 - Anything with two seperate states can store 1 bit
 - In a chip: electric charge = 0/1
 - In a hard drive: spots of North/South magnetism = 0/1
-- Group 8 bits together to form 1 byte
+- Group 8 bits together to form 1 byteu

   ### How Many Patterns with N Bits?